jmhobbs/velvetcache.org/src/2023/03/26/a-peek-inside-pinentry.md

  -W, --parent-wid           Parent window ID (for positioning) -c, --colors STRING        Set custom colors for ncurses -a, --ttyalert STRING      Set the alert mode (none, beep or flash)

+Please report bugs to &lt;https://bugs.gnupg.org&gt;.
 ```

-Please report bugs to &lt;https://bugs.gnupg.org&gt;.</pre>

 Clearly, there was more to be found here.
 Luckily, there are docs.
 Of a sort.
-Pinentry does not ship with a `man</tt> file, but it does have an <tt>info` file, from which pretty much all you need to learn can be found.
+Pinentry does not ship with a `man` file, but it does have an `info` file, from which pretty much all you need to learn can be found.

 ## The Assuan Protocol

-Pinentry uses a text based protocol called the <a href="https://www.gnupg.org/documentation/manuals/assuan/index.html">Assuan protocol</a>.
+Pinentry uses a text based protocol called the [Assuan protocol](https://www.gnupg.org/documentation/manuals/assuan/index.html).
 This protocol was developed for the GnuPG project, and is very simple.
 You have a client and a server, communicating generally through a pipe or a unix socket.
 Each message is composed of a command and parameters, which are optional.
 The command comes first and is space separated from the parameters.
 Each message is terminated by a carriage return + line feed, or just a line feed.

 There are a number of messages and commands defined by the protocol (`OK`, `QUIT`, `RESET`, etc.) but each application extends these with it's own commands.